 First week, very first day even, Mr. Whalen explained why there was a pile of several dozen NY Times newspapers stacked in front of the classroom by the door.
 Everyone was to pay for a subscription, weekdays only, for the entirety of the school year.
 Everyone would learn how to read the paper, browse the index, develop favorite recurring articles and writers, get familiar with editorials and so on.
 Of course he knew many would choose the sports columnists — but that was cool too.
 Most days featured fifteen minutes or so of free time just to read the paper.
 Numerous discussions arose from this, and we all became aware to various extents about one another’s opinionated proclivities.
 The other initial requirement for Dave’s class was to purchase a copy of Mortimer Adler’s book about how one reads books.
 This became our text for the first few months, and we would apply its secrets to the vaster reading list of contemporaries and classics which Mr. Whalen amassed.
 I well recall marking up the book in the margins — Adler believed in ample margins for the reader’s comments — and creating my own adapted system, which persisted for years into adulthood.

 But the most charming aspect of Dave Whalen’s personality, for me, was his poetic bent.
-If something moved him during his preparatory ruminations, he’d happily improvise a 45-minute session devoted to reading out loud something which moved him and then eliciting a discussion about it.
+If something moved him during his preparatory ruminations, he’d happily improvise a 45-minute session devoted to reading it out loud and then eliciting a discussion about it.
 The material was wide ranging because that was the nature of his curiosity.
 It could be an expansive Bob Dylan lyric one time.
 Sad-Eyed Lady of the Lowlands.
-Or Blake or Keats or Dickinson.
+Or Blake or Keats or Dickinson or a film review.
 He would put his reading glasses on, switch modes into an expressive gear, and read slowly, emotively, sometimes surprising himself about which words and sounds he would linger over.
 I still remember his cadence and can picture his scanning eyes during T.S.
 Eliot’s ‘Lovesong of J. Alfred Prufrock’.
 How haunted he genuinely was by some lines: (audio)

 Let us go then, you and I,